NickCody/exiforg/README.md

 _An tiny organizational tool for media files_

+Usage:

+    exiforg [-m] -f filespec
+      -f filespec   Specifies files to be affected
+      -m            Optional.
+Specifies file should be moved into dated dir.

 Supports Adobe DNG, MTS, and M4V files.
 Depends on the excellent [exiftool](http://www.sno.phy.queensu.ca/~phil/exiftool/ exiftool) by Phil Harvey.

 Will move files into dated directory and touch files with datetime contained in the underlying EXIF data.